vlang/intellij-v/README.md

 ## Installation & Usage

 For installation options, see the [Quick Start Guide](https://plugins.jetbrains.com/plugin/20287-vlang/docs/#install-update-the-plugin).
-If you want to jump straight in use following instructions:
+If you want to jump straight in, use following instructions:

 - Using IDE built-in plugin system: